sozu/py-pyracmon/README.md

 You might be able to guess what this code does without description and it would be correct. `graph_template()` declares a sturcture of a `Graph`.
 Each item of keyword arguments correspond to a name of node list and a type of entity stored in the node (Actually, you can supply additional arguments to control the graph behavior).
 Bit-shift operators in following lines declare parent-child relationships between nodes, that is, edges of the graph.

-`new_graph()` creates an empty `Graph` instance which works according to the template structure. `append()` is a method, in short, which inserts values into the nodes specified by each key of keyword arguments respectively, and then, creates edges between related nodes.
-Howerver, it does not alway insert given values actually.
-Before insertion, `Graph` searches node which have *identical* entity to inserting value and, if exists, `Graph` does not insert it and creates edge to the found node.
+`new_graph()` creates an empty `Graph` instance which works according to the template structure. `append()` is a method which inserts values into the nodes specified by each key of keyword arguments respectively, and then, creates edges between related nodes.
+In order to construct correct relationships, the method first searches a node whose entity is *identical* to each inserting value and, if exists, it does not insert the value and creates an edge toward found node.

 The key of this behavior is *identicalness* of node entity.
 By default, only model objects fulfilling following conditions are *identical*:

 - Corresponding table has primary key(s).
-- Every primary key value is not null.
+- Every primary key is set.
 - Every primary key value is equal.
 Equality is obtained by `==` operator.

 You can add or override identifying methods in some ways.
 Start from documentation of `GraphSpec` to know the detail.

 This example returns `view` attribute of the graph.
 This is the unmodifiable expressios of the graph which provides intuitive interfaces to access nodes according to the graph structure.
-See the documentation of this attribute to know them.

 ### Serialize graph